kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 This stanza is a depressing realization that humanity will not learn from its mistakes.
 We will repeat them again, and again, and again.

-Bad ideas like socialism, communism, or fascism are kept alive or are revived.
+Bad ideas like Socialism, Communism, or Fascism are kept alive or are revived.
 It’s 2021 and we have again concentration camps in China and the world pretends nothing happened because we don’t want to risk our business opportunities with China.

-Racist, sexists, anti-scientific, anti-reason, postmodernist ideas like Critical Theory are pushed into the education system and companies and destroy these institutions[^nayna2019qz] unless brave people stand up against these toxic ideas.[^pachal2020gj] [^monroe2021im]
+Racist, sexists, anti-scientific, anti-reason, postmodernist ideas like <q>Critical Theory</q> are pushed into the education system and companies and destroy these institutions[^nayna2019qz] unless brave people stand up against these toxic ideas.[^pachal2020gj][^monroe2021im]

-People get segregated by race, have to disavow their “whiteness” or acknowledge their “privilege”.
-People of color that don’t subscribe to these ideas are labeled “race traitor”, “Uncle Tom”, “or not being authentically (race/sex/sexual orientation)”.
+People get segregated by race, have to disavow their “whiteness” or acknowledge their “privilege.”
+People of color that don’t subscribe to these ideas are labeled “race traitor”, “Uncle Tom”, “or not being authentically (race/sex/sexual orientation).”

 Identity politics divide people into smaller and smaller sub-categories that fight each other.
 Discourse is shut down with compelled speech codes, trigger warnings, or safe spaces.
 People are bullied into compliance, are harassed, doxed, or fired from their jobs for disagreeing.